Guide on Getting Into Grad School

 • Doctoral programs have a wide range of typical lengths, from 4 to 8 years.
 The length of the program is very specific to the field.

-• All doctoral programs require research that leads to a dissertation (longer than a master’s thesis, a write-up of multiple years of research).
+• All doctoral programs require research that leads to a dissertation (a write-up of multiple years of research, longer than a master’s thesis).

 • For some doctoral programs, if you are not able to complete all of the requirements, you might be allowed to exit with a master’s degree.